What Are My Legal Options After a Florida Parking Lot Accident?

 Filing an insurance claim or lawsuit after a parking lot accident

-If your accident resulted in serious injuries, medical bills, or significant property damage, you may need to take further legal action.
+If your accident resulted in significant injuries, medical bills, or significant property damage, you may need to take further legal action.
 Options include:

-• Filing an insurance claim – You can file a claim with your own insurance company or the at fault driver’s insurer.
+You can file a claim with your own insurance company or the at-fault driver’s insurer.

-• Holding a property owner accountable – If hazardous conditions in a parking lot contributed to your accident, you may have grounds for a claim against the property owner.
+If hazardous conditions in the parking lot contributed to your accident, such as poor lighting, faded markings, or potholes, you may have grounds for a premises liability claim against the property owner.

 Compensation available after a parking lot accident